jlusty/how-git-works/README.md

-# Svelte electron app template
+# How git works

-Svelte app template, now using electron
+An app which visually explains how git works